-Make sure to check back as we’ll updating this list in the future with new entries.
+Make sure to check back as we’ll be updating this list in the future with new games.
 If you would like to receive more gaming recommendations, consider reading through our other curated lists:

 Children of Morta

-The game presents players with the option to fully invest in upgrading a specific hero or distribute their resources across each member of the Bergson clan.
-While procedurally-generated dungeons are designed to be playable with any of the six playable characters, you’ll find each excels in certain areas such as mob control, DPS, long-range, etc.
+The game presents players with the choice to either fully invest in upgrading a specific hero or distribute their resources across each member of the Bergson clan.
+While procedurally generated dungeons are designed to be playable with any of the six playable characters, you’ll find each excels in certain areas, such as mob control, DPS, long-range, etc.